steveklewis/cog-funcs/topics/emotional_masks.md

 > Apathy is a dissociated state, usually related to being stuck in the wrong environment for your needs.
 Because it masks emotion, though, apathy is powerless; it longs for change, but it doesn't have the emotional agility to make conscious change happen.
 (191)

 That was me.
 I was stuck.
 Unable to find a better environment, but also unable to improve myself within my current environment.
-I've written before about dissociation and the need to [../prelude/feel_feelings.md](feel your feelings) but I think in the book McLaren goes further and tells you what could be covering up those emotions.
+I've written before about dissociation and the need to [feel your feelings](../prelude/feel_feelings.md) but I think in the book McLaren goes further and tells you what could be covering up those emotions.

 > Apathy points to a loss of boundaries, and to a distinct and urgent need for change, but it does so in an ineffectual and distractible way.
 (192-3)